se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 15. Changes

 We may update this EULA.
-Material changes will be communicatWe may update this EULA.
-Material changes may be communicated **within the product or the update package** (for example, via an in-product notice, a prompt to review the EULA on update, or release notes included with the distribution), or via the applicable Distribution Channel.
+Material changes may be communicated within the product or the update package (for example, via an in-product notice, a prompt to review the EULA on update, or release notes included with the distribution), or via the applicable Distribution Channel.
 Continued use after the effective date constitutes acceptance.

 ## Governing Language